FHIR/sql-on-fhir-v2/input/pagecontent/StructureDefinition-ViewDefinition-notes.md

 with the same names and order, and the column values must be the same types as determined by the [column types](#column-types) part of this specification.

 ### Column ordering
-ViewDefinition runners MUST produce columns in the same order as they appear in the views. `select` structures that have nested selects will place the column of the parent select before the columns of the nested select, and the columns from a `unionAll` list are placed last.
+ViewDefinition runners MUST produce output in the same order as the column structures seen in the ViewDefinition instances.

+`select` structures that have nested selects will place the column of the parent select before the columns of the nested select, and the columns from a
+`unionAll` list are placed last.
 Users looking to change the column ordering may place the columns or the `unionAll` in a nested select, which can be ordered relative to other nested selects as desired.

 For example, the columns in this ViewDefinition will appear in alphabetical order: